Seeed-Studio/wiki-documents/docs/Wio-terminal-BLE-introduction.md

     if(pRemoteCharacteristic->canNotify())
       pRemoteCharacteristic->registerForNotify(notifyCallback);

     connected = true;
     return true;
 }
+/**

-//Scan for BLE servers and find the first one that advertises the service we are looking for. class MyAdvertisedDeviceCallbacks: public BLEAdvertisedDeviceCallbacks {
+ * Scan for BLE servers and find the first one that advertises the service we are looking for.
+ */
+class MyAdvertisedDeviceCallbacks: public BLEAdvertisedDeviceCallbacks {
+ /**
+   * Called for each advertising BLE server.
+   */
   void onResult(BLEAdvertisedDevice advertisedDevice) {
     Serial.print("BLE Advertised Device found: ");
     Serial.println(advertisedDevice.toString().c_str());

-    if (memcmp(advertisedDevice.getAddress().getNative(),BattServer.getNative(), 6) == 0) {
+    // We have found a device, let us now see if it contains the service we are looking for. if (memcmp(advertisedDevice.getAddress().getNative(),BattServer.getNative(), 6) == 0) {
       Serial.print("BATT Device found: ");
       Serial.println(advertisedDevice.toString().c_str());